HiroshiAdaniya/git_notes/html.md

 		color: white;
 	}

-	* sudo-class
+	* pseudo-class

 	.button_1:hover {	---> "hover" is a functon that allows the button you are hovering over with your cursor to change color depending on the styling you have given it
 		background-color: grey;
 	}

-	* sudo-class
+	* pseudo-class

-	.button_1:active {	---> This is another sudo-class which allows the opacity to change when you are activily on the button
+	.button_1:active {	---> This is another pseudo-class which allows the opacity to change when you are activily on the button
 		opacity: 0.7;
 	}